jaysylvester/citizen/README.md

 If sessions are enabled, citizen creates an object called `CTZN.sessions` and stores its session information there.
 You should avoid accessing this object directly and use `args.session` instead, which automatically references the current user's session.

-By default, the session has one property: `args.session.id`.
-This property is also sent to the browser as a cookie called `CTZN_sessionID`.
+By default, the session has two properties: `args.session.id` and `args.session.expires`.
+The session ID is also sent to the browser as a cookie called `CTZN_sessionID`.

 Setting session variables is similar to setting cookie variables.
 Just use `args.set.session`: